-To see the curriculum map for science for the Lent Term 2017 click here.
+To see the curriculum map for science for the whole year 2019/20 click here.

 In Years 6, 7 and 8 pupils undertake the programme of study for the Common Entrance syllabus.
 Pupils are taught in sets and more emphasis is placed on the separate disciplines, in preparation for their entry examinations.
 Pupils develop understanding and first-hand experience of the development of scientific thinking, experimental skills and strategies, analysis and evaluation and the correct use of vocabulary and nomenclature.
 Pupils work on linking theoretical concepts to investigative predictions and outcomes.